 16. $58 is the average gym membership cost in the US.

-Namely, the costs of gyms vary widely — from around $10 to $100 per month.
-Add to that the variable initiation fee, annual fees, and other additional charges, and you end up with entirely different actual costs.
+Moreover, the costs of gyms vary widely.
+For example, gym attendance by month might cost you $10–$100.
+Add to that the variable initiation fee, annual fees, and other additional charges, and you’ll end up with entirely different actual costs.

 17. 56% of Americans say they found more affordable ways to stay fit due to the COVID-19 pandemic.